arjitGeo/search/README.md

 # search

   Google search, youtube search and duckduckgo search all in one place.
-This is useless I know.
+It's useless I know.